ozanMSFT/pytorch-wiki/Writing-tests-in-PyTorch-1.8.md

 "Instantiating," or, equivalently, "generating" tests programmatically has pros and cons.
 A pro is that it makes writing tests simpler.
 A con is that it's harder to understand what tests actually cover and where generated tests come from.
 The next section will elaborate more on PyTorch's test coverage.

 Before we look at the device-generic test framework, note that using it is not a requirement for all tests.
-Tests in PyTorch not using the framework are simply methods whose names start with "test" and that accept only `self` as an argument, like this:
+Tests in PyTorch not using the framework are simply `TestCase` class methods whose names start with "test" and that accept only `self` as an argument, like this:

 ```python
 # a simple test